Grambling State University: Athletics

 The Grambling Tigers represent Grambling State University in NCAA intercollegiate athletics.
 Grambling's sports teams participate in NCAA Division I (Football Championship Subdivision for football) in the Southwestern Athletic Conference (SWAC).
-Currently, the Grambling State University Department of Athletics sponsors Men's Intercollegiate football, along with men's and women's basketball, baseball, track & field, softball, golf, soccer, tennis, bowling and volleyball.
+Currently, the Grambling State University Department of Athletics sponsors men's intercollegiate football, along with men's and women's basketball, baseball, track & field, softball, golf, soccer, tennis, bowling and volleyball.

 Grambling State's most notable rivals are their south Louisiana foe Southern, Prairie View A&M, Jackson State, and Alcorn State.

 Student body

 As of 2022, approximately 40% of GSU's student body is from outside Louisiana; Texas, California, and Illinois are the three largest feeder states.
-65% of the student body is female, 35% is male.
-93% of the student body identify as black, 7% identify as non-black.
+65% of the student body is female, and 35% is male.
+93% of the student body identify as black, and 7% identify as non-black.